VnUgE/VNLib.Core/README.md

 ### .NET Version Notice
 I prefer sticking with lts .NET versions and 8 just released, so I will likely be upgrading once its "stable" and I have the time to port and test everything.
 Core libraries will be first then downstream packages.

+**Update** Upgrades to .NET 8 have started and breaking changes/obsolete apis have been addressed.
+Futher updates and improvements will be made to make use of new features and apis.

 ## Index/NameSpaces
 **VNLib.**
 - [Utils](lib/Utils/#) - A mutli-use library focused on reducing complexity for working with native resources, memory, asynchronous patterns and data-structures, object/resource pooling, critical resource handling, and common logging abstractions.